nhejazi/haldensify/README.md

 ## Example

-A simple example illustrates how `haldensify` may be used to construct conditional density estimates:
+A simple example illustrates how `haldensify` may be used to train a highly adaptive lasso model to obtain conditional density estimates:

 ``` r
 library(haldensify)